ashutosh-iitg/Multi-Modal-RAG-Agent/README.md

 1. Use multimodal embeddings (such as CLIP) to embed images and text together.
 Retrieve either using similarity search, but simply link to images in a docstore.
 Pass raw images and text chunks to a multimodal LLM for synthesis.

 2. Use a multimodal LLM (such as GPT4-V, LLaVA, or FUYU-8b) to produce text summaries from images.
 Embed and retrieve text summaries using a text embedding model.
-And, again, reference raw text chunks or tables from a docstore for answer synthesis by a LLM; in this case, we exclude images from the docstore (e.g., because can't feasibility use a multi-modal LLM for synthesis).
+And, again, reference raw text chunks or tables from a docstore for answer synthesis by a LLM; in this case, we exclude images from the docstore (because it's not feasibile to use a multi-modal LLM for synthesis).

 3. Use a multimodal LLM (such as GPT4-V, LLaVA, or FUYU-8b) to produce text summaries from images.
 Embed and retrieve image summaries with a reference to the raw image, as we did above in option 1.
 And, again, pass raw images and text chunks to a multimodal LLM for answer synthesis.
 This option is sensible if we don't want to use multimodal embeddings.